DaveDushi/mamdani-game/game-rules.md

 3.  **Recovery**: If you survive for a while without hitting another obstacle, Trump will fall back, and you will recover.

 ### Taxes
-- A "Tax Notification" will appear, reminding you that **50% of your collected stamps** are deducted as taxes.
+- A "Tax Notification" will appear, reminding you that **50% of your collected food stamps** are deducted as taxes.
 This is applied to your final score.

 ### Shop
 - You can access the **Shop** from the main menu.